 About Philodendron Xanadu

-The Xanadu is a species of philodendron plant and is a tropical evergreen.
+The Xanadu is a species of philodendron and a tropical evergreen.
 It’s actually a cousin of the monstera deliciosa, and originates from South America.
 It’s also known as a Philodendron Winterbourn, but House Plants of Australia renamed it to Xanadu in 1988.

 The Xanadu plant stands out with its dark green, leathery leaves that have a ‘feathered’ or ‘toothed’ appearance.
 It’s not a climber, but instead spreads out wide from the base.